-Description New Construction of Affordable Housing (\$377,107) - Facilitate predevelopment of new housing projects.
-Acquisition/Rehabilitation of Affordable Housing (\$377,107) - Dedication of affordable rental housing units in exchange for financial assistance for developers to acquire and/or rehabilitate properties.
-Permanent Supportive Housing (\$1,500,000) - Approximately \$1.5 in prior year HOME funds will be utilized to develop a permanent supportive housing project.
-Tenant Based Rental Assistance (\$265,000) - TBRA for extremely low-income individuals and families.
-Mercy House HEART (\$125,000) - Mercy House has approximately \$125,000 of unexpended HOME funding that will be carried over into FY 2021-22 to assist approximately 10 extremely low-income residents.
-Valley View Senior Villas (\$140,000) - During FY 20-21, the City offered rental assistance to 17 senior citizens at-risk of becoming homeless due to the expiring affordability covenants of the Valley View Senior Villas affordable housing project.
-Rental assistance for this vulnerable population will continue to be subsidized with \$140,000 in prior year, unexpended HOME funds in FY 21-22.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities New Construction of Affordable Housing - 0 new affordable housing units.
-Acquisition/Rehabilitation of Affordable Housing - 10 affordable housing units.
-Tenant Based Rental Assistance - 27 households.
-Location Description Citywide.
+Description New Construction of Affordable Housing (\$206,765) - Facilitate Description predevelopment of new housing projects.
+Acquisition/Rehabilitation of Affordable Housing (\$206,764) - Dedication of affordable rental housing units in exchange for financial assistance for developers to acquire and/or rehabilitate properties.
+Interval House HEART (\$250,000) - Interval House will be funded at \$250,000 of FY 22-23 HOME funding that will be assist approximately 10 extremely low-income residents.
+Target Date 6/30/2024 Estimate the number Tenant Based Rental Assistance - 15 households. and type of families that will benefit from the proposed activities Location Description Citywide.
 Planned Activities New Construction of Affordable Housing - Facilitate predevelopment of new housing projects.
-Acquisition/Rehabilitation of Affordable Housing - Dedication of affordable rental housing units in exchange for financial assistance for developers to acquire and/or rehabilitate properties.
+Acquisition/Rehabilitation of Affordable Housing - Dedication of affordable rental housing units in exchange for developers to acquire and/or rehabilitate proper affordable rental housing units in exchange for financial assistance for developers to acquire and/or rehabilitate properties.
 Tenant Based Rental Assistance - TBRA for extremely low-income individuals and families.
-5 Project Name Owner-Occupied Housing Rehabilitation Target Area Citywide Goals Supported Provide Decent and Affordable Housing Needs Addressed Increase, Improve, and Preserve Affordable Housing Funding CDBG: \$180,000 Description Home Repair Program (\$180,000 CDBG) - The program provides a grant of up to \$5,000 for minor home repairs including: plumbing, electrical, energy conservation activities, accessibility improvements, security and safety improvements, exterior refurbishing, and painting to eligible lower-income homeowners.
-During FY 2020-21, the City funded the Home Repair Program with \$240,000 in CDBG funds to assist 40 low-income residents with home repairs. \$120,000 of unexpended program funds will be carried over to assist additional low-income residents.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Home Repair Program - 30 households served Location Description Citywide Planned Activities Home Repair Program - The program provides a grant of up to \$5,000 for minor home repairs including: plumbing, electrical, energy conservation activities, accessibility improvements, security and safety improvements, exterior refurbishing, and painting to eligible lower-income homeowners.
+5 Project Name Owner-Occupied Housing Rehabilitation Target Area Citywide Goals Supported Provide Decent and Affordable Housing Needs Addressed Increase, Improve, and Preserve Affordable Housing Funding CDBG: \$135,000 Description Home Repair Program (\$135,000 CDBG) - The program Home Repair Program (\$135,000 CDBG) - The program provides a grant of up to \$5,000 for minor home repairs including: plumbing, electrical, energy conservation activities, accessibility improvements, security and safety improvements, exterior refurbishing, and painting to eligible lower- income homeowners.
+Unexpended program funds will be carried over to assist additional low-income residents.